 I use human hair as a primary medium to create two- and three-dimensional works, exploring themes of mindfulness, and interconnectedness.
 Human hair has the potential to embody both mind and matter.
 Since I weave and knot each strand of hair into structures that are mostly air, my sculptures become semi-transparent, resembling ineffable thoughts and memories.
 Hair evokes matter through its visceral, tactile quality, inviting the viewer to engage with the physicality of the present.

-With my 2D work, I create compositions featuring sacred geometric shapes and circles, incorporating repeated hair lines embedded within acrylic medium.
+With my wall based work, I create compositions featuring sacred geometric shapes and circles, incorporating repeated hair lines embedded within acrylic medium.
 I cultivate an awareness of oneness and interdependence through layered visual composition.
+In another series, I submerge a woven hair web in translucent wax, diffusing it within a frosted acrylic box.
+The web appears or disappears depending on the viewing angle, symbolizing the transient nature of thoughts surfacing between conscious and unconscious states.